openwallet-foundation/credo-ts/docs/setup-react-native.md

 1. Follow the [React Native Setup](https://reactnative.dev/docs/environment-setup) guide to set up your environment.
 2. Add `@aries-framework/core`, `@aries-framework/react-native`, `react-native-fs`, and `react-native-get-random-values` to your project.

+## Installing dependencies

 ```bash
 yarn add @aries-framework/core @aries-framework/react-native react-native-fs react-native-get-random-values
 ```

+Right now, as a patch that will later be changed, some platforms will have an "error" when installing the dependencies.
+This is because the BBS signatures library that we use is built for Linux x86 and MacOS x86 (and not Windows and MacOS arm).
+This means that it will show that it could not download the binary.
+This is not an error, as the library that fails is `node-bbs-signaturs` and is an optional dependency for perfomance improvements.
+It will fallback to a, slower, wasm build.

 3. Install [Libindy](https://github.com/hyperledger/indy-sdk) for iOS and Android: